 In my earlier practice I was so reticent to fall to the ground that bad ukemi happened more often than not.
 The truth is that most of my aikido injuries have come from not going with the flow of what nage is doing, and deciding instead to release myself from the technique too soon, disconnecting, blocking, and straight-up resisting.

 Granted, it’s not a conscious choice to stop chasing nage or refusing to fall when thrown.
 As with so much of what we’re working with in aikido, this is all deep programming.
 In this particular case, the programming actually makes a good deal of logical sense: fall down = bad.
 Few of us can just decide to rewire ourselves in the moment and begin practicing kinder, more comfortable ukemi.

-During the stage with which probably every aikidoka who begins practice in adulthood is intimately familiar—the “oh god, it’s a rolling technique, surely I will die within the next five minutes” stage, in which rolls are the most impossible, painful, terrifying element of practice, the stage that seems to last an eternity though in reality only lasts a few weeks (and probably has a lot of folks quit before the stage is over)—I had a breakthrough when Sensei invited me to practice a technique with him.
+It was during the stage with which probably every aikidoka who begins practice in adulthood is intimately familiar: the “oh god, it’s a rolling technique, surely I will die within the next five minutes” stage, in which rolls are the most impossible, painful, terrifying element of practice.
+It’s a phase that seems to last an eternity, though in reality only lasts a few weeks (and probably has a lot of folks quit before the stage is over).
+Anyway, I was square in the heart of this stage when Sensei invited me to practice a rolling technique with him one day.
 Great, I thought, as if practicing rolls wasn’t scary enough, now I needed Sensei to throw me??

 Yes, yes I did.

 It was supposed to go like this: I move in to grab Sensei’s shoulders and he sends me away in a roll.
 For the first few throws I let go of him, scurried away a few paces and threw my body into some hysterical semblance of a roll, slamming my kidneys or hitting my head or one of the myriad other unpleasant things that would happen in my panicked over-thinking and resulting physical contraction.